 Bullying is an extreme form of anti-social behaviour, for it involves a student imposing his/her will on another student by force or threat.
-A more subtle but equally offensive kind of bullying involves verbal bullying, that is, attempting to denigrate a student through protracted name-calling, teasing or other forms of verbal abuse.
+A more subtle but equally offensive kind of bullying involves verbal bullying or banter, that is, attempting to denigrate a student through protracted name calling, teasing or other forms of verbal abuse.
 Both forms of bullying can cause significant distress to the victim, and neither will be tolerated.
-(See anti-bullying policy)
+(See Anti-Bullying policy)

-Respecting Mixed Company
+3.10 Respecting Mixed Company

 Members of each sex have the right to areas of the School specifically reserved for them; boys are not permitted in areas designated for girls and vice-versa.
-Centre Academy East Anglia recognises its responsibility to parents for guaranteeing individual privacy as appropriate.
+Centre Academy London recognises its responsibility to parents for guaranteeing individual privacy as appropriate.
 Students are not to jeopardise this principle.

-Public Displays of Affection
+3.11 Public Displays of Affection